 Eddy was a prodigiously talented musician, whose ear for all things musical defined much of his personal life and professional career.
 Prevented by ill health from pursuing life as a professional musician, he turned to music criticism and writing, becoming a respected music journalist, literary critic and novelist.
 Eddy wrote much of his work when he resided in the Gatehouse Tower, including publishing five novels.

 Exploring LGBTQ history at Knole

 Knole is celebrating its rich LGBTQ (lesbian, gay, bisexual, transgender, queer) connections as part of the National Trust’s Prejudice and Pride programme, marking 50 years since the partial decriminalisation of homosexuality.

-From Monday 31 July there will be new permenant displays in the Gatehouse Tower, which will focus on Eddy’s experiences as a gay man in the early 20th century.
-They will shine a light on Eddy’s time in Germany during the inter-war and World War II period and his friendships, relationships and experiences during this time.
+There are new permenant displays in the Gatehouse Tower that focus on Eddy’s experiences as a gay man in the early 20th century.
+They shine a light on Eddy’s time in Germany during the inter-war and World War II period and his friendships, relationships and experiences during this time.

-The National Trust has recently acquired a copy of Orlando inscribed to Eddy from Virginia Woolf, which will also go on permanent display in the tower.
+The National Trust has recently acquired a copy of Orlando inscribed to Eddy from Virginia Woolf, which is also on permanent display in the tower.